pxc/gitbook/text/31_Git_Hooks/0_ Git_Hooks.markdown

-This hook can be used to prevent 'forced' update on certain refs by making sure that the object name is a commit object that is a descendant of the commit object named by the old object name.
+This hook can be used to prevent 'forced' update on certain refs by making sure that the object name is a commit object that is a descendant of the commit object named by the old object name;
-That is, to enforce a "fast forward only" policy.
+that is, to enforce a "fast forward only" policy.

 It could also be used to log the old..new status.
-However, it does not know the entire set of branches, so it would end up firing one e-mail per ref when used naively, though.
+However, it does not know the entire set of branches, so it would end up firing one e-mail per ref when used naively.
 The
 <<post-receive,'post-receive'>> hook is more suited to that.

 Another use suggested on the mailing list is to use this hook to